sl5net/Lintalist4Linux/README.md

 edit one line of each file (so they find your scripts)

 ## Autokey - Preferences:
+1. open AutoKey App
+1. click run-run-lintalistAHK-all.py<br> and set shortcut (for e.g. `F12`)
+to<br>
-- enable: Automatically start Autokey at login
+1. enable: Automatically start Autokey at login
-- Set a Hotkey in that py-File

 ## Lintalist - Settings:
 - QuickSearchHotkey: F1 (needed reflected inside run-lintalistAHK.ahk)<br>